-All claims for payment from school department funds will be processed in accordance with procedures developed by the Superintendent.
+All claims for payment from school department funds will be processed in accordance with regulations developed by the Superintendent.
 Payment will be authorized against invoices properly supported by approved purchase orders, with properly submitted vouchers, or in accordance with salaries and salary schedules approved by the School Committee.

-As an operating procedure, the Committee will receive monthly lists of bills (warrants) for payment from school department funds.
-The lists will be certified as correct and approved for payment by the School Committee and then forwarded to the municipal auditor for processing and subsequent payment by the municipal treasurer.

-Actual invoices, statements, and vouchers will be available for inspection by the School Committee upon request.
+As an operating procedure, the Committee will receive monthly lists of bills for payment from school department funds.
+The lists will be certified as correct and approved for payment by the School Committee (The list of bills must be signed by no less than two members of the School Committee.
+List of bills for utilities require no less than two signatures) and then forwarded to the city auditor for processing and subsequent payment by the city treasurer.
+Actual invoices, statements, and vouchers will be available for inspection by the School Committee.